jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 ### Podcast Questions

-(Replace with Brian Kernighan GREP interview and a few others) TBA

 Listen to the FLOSS podcast number 73 with [Tim O'Reilly - http://twit.tv/floss/73](http://twit.tv/floss/73)

 * Who is Tim Orielly? ~3:00-5:00